-This is one of those rare, special places which leaves you with that excited tingling feeling you get after encountering a truly unique part of the world.
+This is one of those destinations that will leave you tingling with excitement knowing you’ve just encountered a very unique part of the world.

-Let’s be honest, Japan (and the Tohoku region is no exception) is home to an uncountable number of shrines and temples.
-Of course, they are all beautiful sacred places of worship and I do not intend to trivialize their existence, but there are some that really leave an impact and stick in the mind more than others.
-This particular temple in the hills of Aizuwakamatsu in Fukushima Prefecture is one that I can guarantee will stick with you, and not go anywhere until you have the chance to make a return visit!
+Let’s be honest, Japan is home to an almost uncountable number of shrines and temples.
+Of course, they are all incredibly beautiful, sacred places of worship and I certainly don’t intend to trivialize their existence, but there are some that really leave an impact and stick in the mind longer than others.
+This particular temple in the hills of Aizu-wakamatsu in Fukushima Prefecture is one that I can guarantee will stick with you, and not go anywhere until you have the chance to make a return visit!

 The graves of the Byakkotai are located at the very top of the stairs ascending Iimoriyama.
-Sazae-do temple is hidden to the side of the hill, accessible by a path forking off from the main staircase before reaching the top (there are signposts around).
+Sazae-do temple is hidden to the side of the hill, accessible by a path forking off to the left of the main staircase before reaching the top (there are signposts around).

 Self-proclaimed on the signage as ‘a strange Buddhist temple’, once Sazae-do comes into view it is pretty clear that this is no ordinary temple!
 The Japanese word ‘Sazae’ actually means ‘sea-snail’ or ‘turban shell’ and the name Sazae-do is a reference to the temple’s fascinating structure.
 From the outside, you can kind of understand the resemblance…

 …but it isn’t until you take a look inside that you can fully appreciate just how unique this structure is – it is a perfect double helix!